 Strains High in CBT

-Due to the difficulty of the extraction and identification of CBT, there is still no official information about which strains of cannabis could be high in content of this secondary cannabinoid.
-Currently, most CBT concentrates available on the market are artificially biosynthesized from other precursor cannabinoids through catalysis and chemical transformation processes.
+Due to the difficulty of the extraction and identification of CBT, there is still no official information about which strains of cannabis could be high in this secondary cannabinoid.
+Currently, CBT concentrates are artificially biosynthesized from precursor cannabinoids through catalysis and chemical transformation.